 - Pros: Clay tile is durable, environmentally friendly, and very energy-efficient.
 It is also naturally resistant to fire and insects.

-- Cons: Installation of clay tile roofs is difficult and expensive.
+- Cons: Installation of clay tiles is difficult and expensive.
 They are also more susceptible to breakage than other materials.

-Cost: Clay tile roofs are one of the most expensive, at between $10 to $18 dollars per square foot.
+Clay tiles are one of the most expensive, at between $10 to $18 dollars per square foot.

-Longevity: Most manufacturers will offer a 30-year warranty on their tile roofing.
+Most manufacturers will offer a 30-year warranty on their tile roofing materials.
 However, most roofs outlive that and can remain durable for up to 60 years or longer.

-Best For: Clay tile roofs are particularly suited to homes in hot and humid climates in Spain and the Mediterranean, or just southwestern style homes.
+Clay tile roofs are particularly suited to homes in hot and humid climates in Spain and the Mediterranean, or just southwestern-style homes.

-6. Concrete Tile: Concrete tile roofing is manufactured with a unique blend of ingredients that maintains the strength of concrete but keeps the material lightweight and easy to work with.
+Concrete tile is manufactured with a unique blend of ingredients that maintains the strength of concrete but keeps the material lightweight and easy to work with.

 Pros and Cons